|FI123||02 - 06 Sep 2019||London - UK||5,950|

 - Futures – Market Correlation; Margin Payments etc.

 - Swaps – Currency & Interest Rate Risk and Benefits

 - The 10-Day Training Course on International Financial Reporting & Treasury Risk Management for the Oil & Gas Industry

 - International Financial Reporting Standards (IFRS) for the Oil & Gas and Petrochemical Sectors(Upstream, Midstream & Downstream):

 - Advanced Finance & Accounting Strategies in the Oil & Gas Industry

 - Financial Accounting, Reporting & Business Support in the Oil and Gas Industry

-- Oil & Gas Accounting & Performance Measurement
+- Oil & Gas and Petrochemical Accounting & Performance Measurement